- Glabrous greenbrier rhizome

 Mechanism of Action

 Anticancer effects of Smilax glabra may be due to its ability to induce apoptosis (9) by upregulating Bax and downregulating Bcl2 genes respectively.
 Another possible mechanism is via cell cycle arrest.
 Studies have shown a decrease in mRNA expression of Cyclin B1 and Cdk1 (G2 regulations proteins) in carcinoma cells following administration of Smilax glabra (9).

 Inhibition of transforming factor-Beta (TGF-Beta) and connective tissue growth factor (CTGF), both thought to induce the fibrotic process in diabetic nephropathy, was observed in HK-2 cells after astilbin exposure (4).
-In animal studies, the constituent astilbin demonstrated renoprotective activities diabetic nephropathy models (4) and improved renal function as demonstrated by significant reductions in urinary volume and albumin, serum creatinine, blood urea nitrogen, and creatinine clearance.
-In another study, Smilax glabra was shown to exert anticardiac hypertrophy effects by targeting inhibition of ryanodine receptor (RyR) mediated intracellular Ca(2+) release (18).
+In animal studies, the constituent astilbin demonstrated renoprotective activities in diabetic nephropathy models (4) and improved renal function as demonstrated by significant reductions in urinary volume and albumin, serum creatinine, blood urea nitrogen, and creatinine clearance.
+In another study, Smilax glabra exerted anticardiac hypertrophy effects by targeting inhibition of ryanodine receptor (RyR)-mediated intracellular Ca(2+) release (18).